 The Michigan Barn Preservation Network (MBPN) offers barn workshops and classes in both onsite and virtual formats.

-In the hands-on, field program, participants spend a Saturday assessing the condition and stability of a barn to determine its needs.
+In the hands-on field program, participants spend a Saturday assessing the condition and stability of a barn to determine its needs.
 They learn about barn architecture, construction, maintenance and repair approaches.
+For example, Steve Stier conducted a pop-up Barn School at two barns in Leelanau County to address problems with poured concrete foundations.

-With this training you will be able to prioritze the needs of your own barn and form a plan for repairs, rehabiliation and preservation into the future.
+With this training you will be able to prioritize the needs of your own barn and form a plan for repairs, rehabilitation and preservation into the future.
 This process also will give you confidence and a basis for discussions with contractors.

 Michigan Virtual Barn School: The Basics